ChitoKim/EiMOS/README.md

   This library measures parallel resistances/capacitances of stack-piled score sticks, and convert the values into actual scores of 4 mahjong players

+# Features
+-Realtime score tracking for all 4 people

+-Outputs error message when the sticks are in wrong places

+-Manage display mode(NORMAL, DIFF, PM) with push buttons for each player

+-Manage honbas with a push button

 # Supported Models

   # Resistors